 By Peg Zenk

-From the Spring issue of C Magazine by CHS
+From the July/August 2017 issue of C magazine by CHS

 Through a decade of ocean freight upheaval, CHS adjusts to improve efficiency, reduce risk.